 Another feature distinct to this launch was the highly-dexterous robotic arm.
 In order to move with such precision, the coding system in place had to be adjusted and uniquely tailored to allow for more complex movements to be made.

 The tech team also had to generate a handshake protocol ensuring that commands had been sent from the launch vehicle to the ground team, and vice versa.
 Alongside the above, our engineers had to keep in mind levels of humidity, airflow (making sure that rotation/sway was minimised throughout the flight), radiation, pressure, and altitude, as usual planning the launch when the weather was working in our favour.

 How was the unpredictability of the betting process incorporated into the launch?

 Even with Sent into Space’s knowledge of our systems, the control of the coin, the speed of rotation, and the precise launch conditions experienced on the day, we wanted to make sure that there would be no way to predict which way the coin was facing when it landed.
 Our solution for this was simple – the unpredictable burst altitude of the balloon.
 Having altitude as the pre-determined factor and not movement was just one of the ways this launch proved to be a technical triumph.

 When the craft touched ground, impact sensors terminated the spin wherever it was oriented, leaving one winning side presented upright and triumphant.
 By removing certain mechanisms from the launch vehicle, the result was left up to chance in the most beautiful way possible, truly capturing the thrilling element of chance key to the betting process.

-If you're interested in our services, why not send us an enqiry?
+If you're interested in our services, why not send us an enquiry?
 As the world's near space experts, we've conducted over 1000 successful launches with a 100% recovery rate.
-Our clients can rest assued that they're in safe hands.
+Our clients can rest assured that they're in safe hands.
 Check out our other projects and launches here.
 Contact us here.